Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Data Records

 \section{Data Records}

 The UFO dataset is publicly available on Zenodo~\cite{mukherjee_2025_ufo}.
-The dataset includes 215 pairs of annotated labels and corresponding PS 4-band image chips (blue, green, red, near-infrared).
+The dataset includes 215 pairs of annotated labels and corresponding PS four-band image chips (blue, green, red, near-infrared).
 All label images and their corresponding PS chips are 1024$\times$1024 pixels in size at 3\,m spatial resolution.
 It should be noted that, consistent with Planet Labs' data sharing policy for commercial imagery, the provided PS image chips are modified 8-bit representations of the original surface reflectance data product.

-The shared dataset consists of an ‘UrbanFloodObservations’ folder that contains the actual images and labels, and the ‘stac\_catalog’ folder that is the STAC catalog of the dataset.
-The ‘UrbanFloodObservations’ folder contains two sub-folders, the names of which indicate the content: PS imagery and hand labels (labels).
-In the labels, the value 0 represents pixels that are "non-inundated", and value 1 represents pixels that are "inundated".
-The STAC catalog was created following the protocols for better interoperability, discoverability, and extensibility.
-It contains detailed data descriptions including sensor band information, data acquisition date, spatial resolution, area covered, etc., in the metadata.
-The ‘stac\_catalog’ folder has the same structure as the ‘UrbanFloodObservations’ folder, but with JSON files to store the metadata.
+The shared dataset consists of an `UrbanFloodObservations' folder that contains the images and labels, and a `stac\_catalog' folder that holds the SpatioTemporal Asset Catalog (STAC) of the dataset.
+The `UrbanFloodObservations' folder contains two sub-folders, the names of which indicate the content: PS imagery and hand labels (labels).
+In the labels, the value 0 represents ``non-inundated'' pixels and the value 1 represents ``inundated'' pixels.
+The STAC catalog was created following the STAC specification for better interoperability, discoverability, and extensibility.
+It contains detailed data descriptions, including sensor band information, acquisition date, spatial resolution, and area covered, in the metadata.
+The `stac\_catalog' folder has the same structure as the `UrbanFloodObservations' folder, but stores the metadata as JSON files.